Pinedah/instagram-photo-downloader/README.md

-# instagram-photo-downloader

-# Instagram Photo Scraper
+# Instagram Photo Downloader

-This project is a Python-based scraper that allows you to download all photos from a public Instagram profile.
+This project is a Python-based scraper that allows you to download all photos from a public Instagram profile or a Profile you have access to.
 The script automates the process of retrieving images, making it easy to back up or analyze content from any accessible Instagram account.

 ## Features

 - **Download All Photos:** Automatically download all photos from a specified public Instagram profile.
 - **Easy Setup:** Simple installation and configuration process.
-- **Customizable:** You can easily modify the script to meet your specific needs, such as saving images to a particular directory or filtering based on specific criteria.
 - **Error Handling:** Built-in error handling to manage issues like rate limits or connectivity problems.

 ## Requirements